Beware of Backfeeding

 He proceeded to take the cord off of his welder and installed the other receptacle on the end.
 Yes... they are both MALE receptacles!
 He plugged one end into the generator, the other into the welding outlet on the garage wall, and being a "smart guy," went to the main panel and turned off any breaker feeding devices and equipment he didn't need.
 Except, he left the main turned on...
 The generator seemed to give him a few problems while it was running, but he made it work.

-When the power was restored to the area, the neighbour noticed that the street yard lighting from his neighbour's shop was on, but he could still hear the generators running...for now.
+When the power was restored to the area, the neighbor noticed that the street yard lighting from our "handyman's" shop was on, but he could still hear the generators running...for now.

 Thinking at first that the sound and light were fireworks (they were, but not that kind), he went back into his house to wake up his kids.
-By the time he came out, the rented portable generator, the side of his neighbour's house, the neighbour's motorhome/race car hauler, boat and his wife’s SUV were all burning.
+By the time he came out, the rented portable generator, the side of his neighbor's house, the neighbor's motorhome/race car hauler, boat and his wife’s SUV were all burning.

 The flames caught the rubber tires on fire which then engulfed the generator with the top mounted gas tank (we think that was the first "WHOMPFFFF").
 The flaming gas then ran down the slope of the driveway to the race car hauler.
 But, by then, it was "all over but the crying."